SSH Hardening Tips for Linux Administrators & Security Researchers

 ClientAliveInterval 0 ClientAliveCountMax 3

-ClientAliveInterval determine the time to keep the connection alive.
-ClientAliveCountMax is the limit of to stay unresponsive before being disconnected.
-This will configure automatic logout if user login remote using SSH protocol.
+ClientAliveInterval determines the time to keep the connection alive.
+ClientAliveCountMax is the limit of staying unresponsive before being disconnected.
+This will configure automatic logout if the user login remotely using SSH protocol.

 ClientAliveInterval 300 ClientAliveCountMax 2

 SSH default port is 22.
-You can check by just look by below command:
+You can check by just looking by below command:

 less /etc/ssh/sshd_config

-It is recommended to change it to some different port number.
-This particular step just increase the little time of attacker to identify open SSH port.
+It is recommended to change it to a different port number.
+This particular step just increases the little time of the attacker to identify an open SSH port.

 Port 2123